 - Tour of château and French garden at Vaux-le-Vicomte

 The Loire Valley in France is known as “the Garden of France,” where noblemen and monarchs built grand châteaus and created gardens in the French Renaissance style.
 Garden members are invited to discover the scenic valley just southwest of Paris in our annual member tour.
 Tour Château de Vaux-le-Vicomte, Chaumont-sur-Loire, and the International Garden Festival.
 The seven-night tour includes two nights in Paris and a guided visit of Le Jardin des Plantes.

 Accommodations include the Grand Hotel du Palais Royal in Paris and Hotel de l'Univers in Tours.

-The cost is $3,850 per person (based on double occupancy), with land transportation only (air transportation can be made through Frosch Travel or on your own).
-Included is a $250 tax-deductible gift to the Chicago Botanic Garden.
-A $1,925 per person deposit is required by September 15, 2016, to reserve your spot.
+The cost is $4,750 per person based on double occupancy including land transportation.
+Air transportation may be made through Frosch Travel or on your own.
+Included in the cost is a $250 tax-deductible gift to the Chicago Botanic Garden.
+A deposit of $2,300 per person is required to reserve your spot.